Get ready for the release of Apple's next supercharged smartwatch.

 We’re only two generations into the Apple Watch Ultra line, and predicting the company’s plans has already proven trickier than the company’s Series smartwatches.

-We now know the Ultra won’t necessarily receive the same treatment, but a reliable report from famed Apple tipster and analyst Ming-Chi Kuo suggests it is coming in 2025.
+We now know the Ultra won’t necessarily receive the same annual refresh treatment.
+However, a reliable report from famed Apple tipster and analyst Ming-Chi Kuo suggests it is coming in 2025.

 Latest Apple Watch Ultra 3 rumors